akaomy/cpluspluslearning/README.md

 - C++ Data Structures and Algorithms Packt publishing
 - Compilers.
 Principles, Techniques, and Tools by Aho, Lam, Sethi, Ullman
 - Programming: Principles and Practice Using C++, 3rd Edition B. Stroustrup
+- Common Sence Guide To Data Structures And Algoritms
 - a bit of ChatGPT to explain concepts and other books and Internet for doublechecking facts

 other references and guides: